 In the Mandom Group, one of the themes of our declared initiatives from FY2015 was similarly to strengthen our CSR promotion system.
 In April 2015, we set up the CSR Promotion Division, a corporate department dedicated to this task.
 In April 2020, some functions of the CSR Promotion Division were incorporated into the corporate planning function in order to respond to the increasing demands for companies in such areas, including eco-friendliness, social contribution, and governance functions, and the ESG Promotion Division was newly established to handle the internal promotion of ESG and strengthen our communication of ESG outside the Group.
-In September 2015, we signed the UN Global Compact to express our support for its ten principles in four areas of activity, with the aim of allowing all Mandom Group employees to share in the values of WE SUPPORT global society as a step toward sustainable OBAL COA development, and to create new opportunities to strengthen relations with a diverse and wide range of stakeholders.
+In September 2015, we signed the UN Global Compact to express our support for its ten principles in four areas of activity, with the aim of allowing all Mandom Group employees to share in the values of global society as a step toward sustainable development, and to create new opportunities to strengthen relations with a diverse and wide range of stakeholders.

-Materiality: Strengths and initiatives to help "Creating an easy-to-start grooming culture"
+"Creating an easy-to-start grooming culture"